 HB 3025 seeks to improve student’s timely completion of a degree by requiring students enrolled in an associate or bachelor’s degree program at a public institution of higher education to file a degree plan no later than the end of the second regular semester or term immediately following the semester or term in which the student earned a cumulative total of 45 or more semester credit hours.
 The credit hours earned for the purpose of filing a degree plan include transfer courses, international baccalaureate courses, dual credit courses, and any other course for which the institution has awarded the student college course credit, including course credit awarded by examination.
 Students who enter higher education with 45 or more semester credit hours in their first semester must file a degree plan no later than the student’s second regular semester or term at the institution.
 Institutions must inform students who have not filed a degree plan that one is required by law and students who have not filed degree plans may not receive a transcript.

-Questions: For questions regarding degree plans please contact the Registrar's Office at 254-968-9417, or by email at firstname.lastname@example.org, or in person in room 135 of the Administration building.
+Questions: For questions regarding degree plans please contact the Registrar's Office at 254-968-1830, or by email at firstname.lastname@example.org, or in person at Texan Services in the Tarleton Center.